Aquae Cutiliae: History

 Cutiliae is mentioned by Dionysius of Halicarnassus as an important centre of ancient peoples who inhabited Sabina before the arrival of the Sabines.

 The nearby Lake of Cutilia was supposed by classical writers such as Pliny, Seneca and Varro to be the centre of Italy, and was renowned for its floating islands, which, as in other cases, were formed from the partial petrification of plants by the mineral substances contained in the water.
 The lake itself was sacred to the Sabine goddess Vacuna and for this reason made inaccessible with fences.

 The baths were built at the settlement to benefit from the perceived healing waters.

-According to Suetonius, Roman Emperor Vespasian had a villa at Cutiliae: "he left for Cutiliae and the fields of Reate, where he spent the summer every year", while of his son, emperor Titus, he said that: "he retired to the same villa as his father" and both died there.
+According to Suetonius, Roman Emperor Vespasian had a villa at Cutiliae: "he left for Cutiliae and the fields of Reate, where he spent the summer every year", while his son, emperor Titus, "retired to the same villa as his father" and both died there.
 Vespasian suffered increasingly severe intestinal problems and died in 79 AD at Aquae Cutiliae perhaps due to excessive bathing in the cold waters.

 Its name appears on the Peutinger Table as Aqve cvtillie on the Via Salaria.